 Nugget #7 – Use Experienced People to Support You.

 Did you know there are actual launch managers who specialize in online launches?
 These individuals do nothing all day long but set up and manage launches.
 The fact that there are specific individuals whose sole job is launching, speaks to the complexity of launches.
 I am not suggesting you need to hire a launch manager (unless you are planning an expensive and big launch).
 However, it is important to have individuals on your team that have experience with launches.
 It takes a full team to carry out a launch – project manager or OBM, tech VA, social media VA, content writer, and graphic designer to name a few.
 You may need a Facebook ads manager, someone who knows webinars/FB Lives and possibly even an audio/video editor.
 Chances are you will need a lot of expertise to pull from – be prepared with the “right” team.

 Launching a new idea, service, or product can be very exciting and lots of fun!
 Even though I am working hard right now, I can barely wait for launch day with my client.
 I am anticipating all the hype we will create with all our marketing.
 I am excited to see the results.
 I want to watch the numbers grow – leads, conversions, revenue, oh my!
 Launches take proper research, planning, and careful management.
 But when you’re successful, it is a huge time to celebrate and bask in all your hard work!

-Planning your first launch in 2020?
+Planning your first launch this year?
 Have a chat with us at Amazing OBM!
 We could be the experienced team that celebrates with you when you have your first successful launch.